sepehrmohamadi/eRial/README.md

 # eRial

-This is Official eRial Contract repository.
+This is Official eRial.org Contract repository.